Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 ST Roll makes sense for ST… but how about other attributes?
 Should there be a DX Roll?
 IQ Roll?
 Others?

-Quick Contests and other rolls treat the difference between DX 11 and 12 the same as the difference between DX 31 and 32 and between DX 1 and 2.
+Quick Contests and other rolls treat the difference between DX 11 and 12 the same as the difference between DX 31 and 32 and the difference between DX 1 and 2.
 In each of these pairings, the difference can be defined as… well, just enough difference to give the higher score an advantage of 1 in the roll.

 Is that good or bad?
 Arguably, it’s no problem; if the jump from DX 1 to 2 represents the same thing to you as the jump from DX 31 to 32, then so be it.
 DX is abstract; it’s tied to no measurable quantities that make this identical treatment of the two Contests a wonky thing.